-The all-tritone blues core determined by DM.L is analogous to but different in kind from the mixed cores seen earlier.
-A brief diversion is appropriate here to highlight the differences.
+The all-tritone blues core determined by DM.L is different in kind from the mixed tritone/fifo cores of classical modes.
 An all-tritone core is simpler because there's only one kind of building block, and it's the simplest kind on the keyboard.
-The three tritones determine more notes because there are no shared anchors.
+Each different tritone determines two different scale notes (one note of the L tritone is the tonic, which is already included in the scale frame).
 The core anchors D and M provide the mixed minor-major tonality that's the source of the distinctive sad-happy sound of blues.
 The XX.X form of the defining word is asymmetric, automatically providing a tonal scale.
-This asymmetric form and its opposite number X.XX both appear in the minor and major family modes coming up, with the difference that minor and major tonality are in different modes.
+This asymmetric form and its opposite number X.XX both appear with different actual anchors in the minor and major family modes coming up.